 The government's new Tax-Free Childcare scheme enables eligible working families to save 20% of their childcare costs.
-It will be rolled out over the first year to all working parents with children under 12 or up to 17 for children with a disability.
-Currently only parents of children born on or after 15 January 2009, and parents of disabled children can apply.
+It is available for working parents with children under 12 (or under 17 for children with a disability).

 Below is a list of our most frequently asked questions about the scheme.
 You can find additional information about Tax-Free Childcare on the gov.uk website.